Force over Distance: Chapter 18

 The problem was power.

 Young had gravity.
 Grounding.
 Drag.
-But when it came to psychic braking, he was pretty sure he had a level of control just as fine as what Rush had, with energy.
-So, if he could just think creatively about it—
+When it came to psychic braking, his control was just as fine-grained as what Rush had with energy.

-//You sure you want to try this?// Young asked.
+//You sure you wanna try this?// Young asked.

-He got a hard-edged, exasperated wave of assent from the other man.
+He got an exasperated wave of assent from the other man.

-Young pulled Rush in and down, anchoring him, hard, in his physical body, the same way he grounded the scientist against the drag of the ship.
-Young could feel the ache of his wrists, the burn of his feet, the tension in his shoulders, the sensation in Rush’s fingertip, tracing delicately the rim of his metal cup.
+Young pulled Rush in and down, anchoring him in his physical body.
+Young felt the ache of the man’s wrists, the burn of his feet, the tension in his shoulders, and the sensation of Rush’s fingertip, tracing delicately the rim of his metal cup.
 He locked in on Rush’s breathing.
 The angle at which he held his hands, his head.

 He felt Rush hesitate.